ART & DISRUPTION

 Peoria Riverfront Museum

-Disruption is the firebrand nature of great American artists who seek to advance truth by rattling the status quo with new modes of expression and new windows to understanding the American condition.
+Disruption is the firebrand nature of great artists who, through competing art movements, seek to advance truth by rattling the status quo with new modes of expression and new windows into understanding the American condition.

 In the largest-scale collaboration to date with philanthropist Alice Walton's Art Bridges, “American Revolutionaries” represents the first loan of a curated art grouping from her foundation's collection.
-Known as "Grouping J," the foundation’s dozen major works are integrated into the exhibition with works from the Peoria Riverfront Museum's Permanent Collection and other private loans.
+The foundation’s dozen major works are integrated into the exhibition with objects from the Peoria Riverfront Museum's Permanent Collection and other private loans.

-Grouping J represents a disparate yet compelling assembly of American artworks spanning 166 years from 1854 to 2020.
-These works, examples of some of the most significant artists in the nation’s history, examine an extraordinary range of aesthetic and socio-political content.
+Representing a disparate yet compelling assembly of American artworks spanning 166 years from 1854 to 2020, these works, examples of some of the most significant artists in the nation’s history, examine an extraordinary range of aesthetic and socio-political content which has carved the identity of American art and the American condition.